-$$WNMkm{jYR} = \frac{-1NMkm{jYR}Dem_j}{\displaystyle\sum{j \in Di} Dem_j}$$
+$$WNMkm{jYR} = \frac{-1NMkm{jYR}Dem{j}}{\sum{j \in Di} Dem{j}}$$

-$$ZMkm{DiYR} = \sum{i \in Di} WNMkm{jYR}$$
+$$ZMkm{DiYR} = \sum{j \in Di} WNMkm{jYR}$$

-14.15.42 A number of criteria are used to determine the definition of the generation zones.
+- 44.15.30 A number of criteria are used to determine the definition of the generation zones.
 Whilst it is the intention of The Company that zones are fixed for the duration of a price control period, it may become necessary in exceptional circumstances to review the boundaries having been set.
-In both circumstances, the following criteria are used to determine the zonal boundaries:
+In both circumstances, the following criteria are used to determine the zonal boundaries: - Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 15 + Alignment: Left + Aligned at: 1.27 cm + Tab after: 1.27 cm + Indent at: 2.87 cm - i.)

-- i.)
 Zoning is determined using the generation background with the most MWkm of circuits.
 Zones should contain relevant nodes whose total wider marginal costs from the relevant generation background (as determined from the output from the transport model, the relevant expansion constant and the locational security factor, see below) are all within +/-£1.00/kW (nominal prices) across the zone.
 This means a maximum spread of £2.00/kW in nominal prices across the zone. - ii.)
 The nodes within zones should be geographically and electrically proximate. - iii.)
-Relevant nodes are considered to be those with generation connected to them as these are the only ones, which contribute to the calculation of the zonal generation tariff. - 14.15.43 The process behind the criteria in 14.15.42 is driven by initially applying the nodal marginal costs from the relevant generation background within the DCLF Transport model onto the appropriate areas of a substation line diagram.
-Generation nodes are grouped into initial zones using the +/- £1.00/kW range.
+Relevant nodes are considered to be those with generation connected to them as these are the only ones, which contribute to the calculation of the zonal generation tariff. - 44.15.31 4.15.34 The process behind the criteria in 14.15.33 5-is driven by initially-applying the nodal marginal costs from the relevant generation background within the DCLF Transport model onto the appropriate areas of a substation line diagram.
+Generation nodes are grouped into initial zones using the +/-£1.00/kW range.
 All nodes within each zone are then checked to ensure the geographically and electrically proximate criteria have been met using the substation line diagram.
 The established zones are inspected to ensure the least number of zones are used with minimal change from previously established zonal boundaries.
-The zonal boundaries are finally confirmed using the demand nodal costs from the relevant generation background for guidance. - 14.15.44 The zoning criteria are applied to a reasonable range of DCLF ICRP transport model scenarios, the inputs to which are determined by The Company to create appropriate TNUoS generation zones.
+The zonal boundaries are finally confirmed using the demand nodal costs from the relevant generation background for guidance. - 14.15.3214.15.35 The zoning criteria are applied to a reasonable range of DCLF ICRP transport model scenarios, the inputs to which are determined by The Company to create appropriate TNUoS generation zones.
 The minimum number of zones, which meet the stated criteria, are used.
-If there is more than one feasible zonal definition of a certain number of zones, The Company determines and uses the one that best reflects the physical system boundaries. - 14.15.45 Zones will typically not be reviewed more frequently than once every price control period to provide some stability.
+If there is more than one feasible zonal definition of a certain number of zones, The Company determines and uses the one that best reflects the physical system boundaries. - 14.15.36 Zones will typically not be reviewed more frequently than once every price-control period to provide some stability.
 However, in exceptional circumstances, it may be necessary to review zoning more frequently to maintain appropriate, cost reflective, locational cost signals.
 For example, if a new generator connecting to the transmission system would cause the creation of a new generation zone for that generator alone, it may not be appropriate from a cost reflective perspective to wait until the next price control period to undertake this rezoning.
-If any such rezoning is required, it will be undertaken against a background of minimal change to existing generation zones and in line with the notification process set out in the Transmission Licence and CUSC.
+If any such rezoning is required, it will be undertaken against a background of minimal change to existing generation zones and in